 Decorative Elements and Engravings

 One of the most significant changes to the Claret Jug over time has been the addition of decorative elements and engravings.
 The original trophy featured a simple design, with a plain silver body and lid.
 However, as the tournament grew in popularity and prestige, so too did the trophy.
-Today, the Claret Jug boasts a more intricate design, with ornate handles, a decorative base, and engravings of the names of past champions.
+Today, the Claret Jug features a more intricate design, with ornate handles, a decorative base, and engravings of the names of past champions.

 Change from Red to Green Velvet Lining